Leafwing-Studios/Emergence/design/src/steam-page.md

 With enough generations, anything is possible.

 ## Assimilate new species

+**GIF:** Capturing a spider.
+Containing it in a cage (oops it ate an ant).
+Raising baby spiders.
+Using spiders to produce silk.

 But when you need something truly different, you must master new techniques, and expand into the untamed wilds.
 There, you will encounter completely new species (like mycorrhizae, carnivorous plants, flying bees and predatory spiders) and, through hard work and clever thinking, domesticate them.